 Lassa fever in Nigeria

 Nigeria is currently experiencing a large outbreak of Lassa fever.
-Suspected and/or confirmed cases have been reported in the majority of states.
+The number of cases usually increases during the dry season, between December and March.
+Confirmed cases have been reported in several states.
 Edo and Ondo states have reported the highest number of cases.

 For the latest updates on Lassa fever in Nigeria, including the total number of cases and deaths, please visit the Nigerian Centre for Disease Control’s website.

 Lassa fever is caused by the Lassa virus.
-Lassa virus is most commonly spread through the urine and feces of infected rats.
+Lassa virus is most commonly spread through the urine and droppings of infected rats.

-- breathing in dust or dirt that is contaminated with the virus (which can happen during cleaning activities like sweeping or dusting)
+- inhaling dust particles of rodent droppings (which can happen during cleaning activities like sweeping or dusting)

-Those who are most at risk of getting Lassa fever:
+The risk is low for most travellers.
+Those who are most at risk of getting Lassa fever are those who:

-- live or work in areas with a risk of Lassa fever and have been exposed to infected rats or their urine and/or feces
+- live or work in areas with a risk of Lassa fever and have been exposed directly or indirectly to infected rats

 - provide care for patients in a community where the illness is present

-The disease is especially severe during late pregnancy when maternal death frequently occurs; fetal loss occurs in more than 80% of cases, particularly during the third trimester.
+The disease is especially severe during late pregnancy when maternal death and fetal loss frequently occurs, particularly during the third trimester.

 There is no vaccine or medication that protects against Lassa fever.